 Difference Between Go and Erlang

-In the article, we will see an outline on Go vs Erlang which are a programming language that has gained popularity in the world some years back.
+In the article, we will see an outline on Go vs Erlang, which is a programming language that has gained popularity in the world some years back.
 Both are unique in their way and can be used for several purposes.
-Go was developed by Google in the year 2007, which is an interactive programming language and follows the syntax similar to the C programming language.
-Erlang was mainly introduced to be used in the telecommunication field but recently it has been widely popular in various sectors like research, IT, etc. It was originally used for supporting the systems in Ericson and later in the year 1998, it was introduced to the outside world as an open-source programming language.
+Google developed in the year 2007, which is an interactive programming language and follows the syntax similar to the C programming language.
+Erlang was mainly introduced to be used in the telecommunication field, but recently it has been widely popular in various sectors like research, IT, etc. It was originally used for supporting the systems in Ericson, and later in the year 1998, it was introduced to the outside world as an open-source programming language.
 Many companies like WhatsApp, Uber, Google, Pinterest, Slack, Medium use Go and Erlang programming languages.

 Head to Head Comparison between React Go and Erlang (Infographics)

 Below is the Top 5 comparison between React Go vs Erlang: